ashwamedh-street/EncodeForge/README.md

-# 🎬 EncodeForge Alpha v0.1
+# 🎬 EncodeForge

-> A comprehensive, all-in-one media processing tool with three powerful modes and three interfaces.
+**The media processing tool that actually works the way you want it to.**

+> ⚠️ **Work in Progress** - This project is actively being developed.
+Not all features are fully implemented yet, but the core functionality works.
+Check the issues page for current status and roadmap.

 [![Python 3.7+](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/)
 [![Java 17+](https://img.shields.io/badge/java-17+-orange.svg)](https://openjdk.org/)